15220021222002/Graduation_Project/README.md

 - Integrating Stripe for secure payments
 - Handling doctor document/image uploads
 - Managing appointment and payment logic
-- Deploying the API to a live server on **MonstaHost**
+- Deploying the API to a live server on **Monster asp.net Host**

 ---

 ## 🚀 Deployment

-The API is deployed using **MonstaHost**, with environment variables used to protect secrets like Stripe keys and connection strings.
+The API is deployed using **Monster asp.net Host**, with environment variables used to protect secrets like Stripe keys and connection strings.

 ---